dcomp-leris/p4-multiqueue/README.md

 cd /home/p4/labs/int/
 ```
 ```
-sudo ./run_int.sh
+sudo ./run_priority_queues.sh
 ```

-This will get mininet to raise the topology specified above, with 2 hosts and 2 switches and with a simple INT based on [this link](https://github.com/dcomp-leris/InbandNetworkTelemetry-P4).
+This will get mininet to raise the topology specified above, with 2 hosts and 2 switches and with a simple IPv4 forwarding, with the priority-queues enabled on BMv2.

+The p4 file for this lab consists on checking the IP destination on ```qid_table```.
+If the destination is host 2 (IP = 10.0.1.10), then the priority is set to 1.
+The sender ```send_h1.py``` is responsible for creating packets to send the destination and the switch appends the values of the qids for each node.
+You can change and test the qid value by changing ```command_s1.txt``` or ```command_s2.txt``` files.

-With the mininet working, you can start to send packets using the send.py file on host 1 and to receive packets using the receive.py file on host 2.
+With the mininet working, you can start to send packets using the sender file on host 1 and to receive packets using the receiver file on host 2.
 That can be done like this:

 ```